Protective Dry Eye Glasses, Eyewear, and Lenses

 Dry eye disease may be caused by different conditions, medicines, or structural changes within the eye.
 Because dry eye is not the same from person to person, treatment also varies.1

-Along with medicines and other treatments, protective eyewear and lenses may help decrease the symptoms of chronic dry eye.
+Along with medicines and other treatments, protective eyewear, dry eye glasses, and lenses may help decrease the symptoms of chronic dry eye.

 Moisture chamber glasses

 Special moisture-retention glasses, such as moisture chamber glasses, may help treat symptoms of chronic dry eye.
-These glasses prevent the evaporation of tears by producing humidity and improving hydration to the eyes.2,3
+These glasses prevent the evaporation of tears by producing humidity and improving hydration to the eyes, and can help protect the eyes from wind, dust, or other environmental irritants.2,3

 Moisture chamber glasses may be especially beneficial for those with Sjögren's syndrome.
 This is an autoimmune disorder where the body attacks its glands that make tears and saliva.4

 Moisture chamber glasses can look bulky, and their appearance may turn off some people from wearing them.
-However, there are many varieties with different appearances.
+However, there are many varieties of these dry eye glasses with different appearances.
 Some frames have a rubber gasket or cup that softly sits on the face and surrounds the eyes.
 Others have chambers on the side of the frame that can be filled with water to improve moisture.2,3

 There are now many new types of moisture chamber glasses available.
 They may be a simple fix for some people with dry eyes.
-Ask your doctor about these types of glasses and what they recommend for you.2,3
+Ask your doctor about these types of glasses and what they recommend for you.
+These glasses may also be helpful in protecting the eyes from air conditioning, which can cause dryness.2,3

 Therapeutic contact lenses